You are currently viewing What is the difference between the United Kingdom, England, Great Britain, and the British Isles?

 Each subdivision has some autonomy in its political matters, but all of them are bound to the Crown.
 However, each one retains its local identity and language.

 For example, the official language of the UK, overall, is English, but Welsh is also an official language in Wales.
 And Scotland is so different that they held a referendum on independence in 2014 (and might succeed in the next one due to Brexit).
-Finally, Northern Ireland is also culturally pretty distinct from the 3 other parts of the UK since it is on a different island.
+Finally, Northern Ireland is also culturally pretty distinct from the 3 other parts of the UK, in part since it is on a different island.

 England